portsoc/hangman-in-branches/README.md

 Our aim in this branch is to move some of the resources (functions and variables) from our `client` folder to the `server` one.
 More specifically, we want to move `gameState` and all functions that update it from `client/index.js` to `server/svr.js`.
-The main benefit of this action is that we can keep parts of the game's logic private.

 So for example, we don't want the client to access parts of the game that we would like to keep secret (e.g., the word to be guessed).
 Additionally, the user cannot update the game's state (e.g., they cannot remove elements of the `misses` array).

+Our app would be useless if everything is hidden from the client.
-Not only do we have to move code from client to server, but we also have to update the client so that it sends a request to get resources that the server offers.
+So we are also going to update the client so that it sends a request to get resources that the server offers.

 If you have not already done so, visit the module resources on the topic and be sure to work your way through the examples and tests of the [fetch101 repository](https://github.com/portsoc/fetch101).
 We also recommend you view the [staged-simple-messageboard](https://github.com/portsoc/staged-simple-message-board)[ repository](https://github.com/portsoc/staged-simple-message-board).